SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Basic_controls/DropdownFeed.md

 1. Apply the necessary data feeds.
 See [Applying a data feed](xref:Apply_Data_Feed).

    > [!NOTE]
    > From DataMiner 10.3.0 [CU13]/10.4.0 [CU1]/10.4.4 onwards<!--RN 38811-->, when you apply a single query data feed, the resulting rows from that query are listed instead of the query itself.
 Additionally, if you want to use this dropdown feed component as a data feed, the entry will be listed as *Query rows* in the *Data* pane.
 When you apply multiple query data feeds, the queries themselves are listed as data.
-Prior to DataMiner 10.3.0 [CU13]/10.4.0 [CU1]/10.4.4, when you apply a single query data feed, the query itself is listed as data.
+From DataMiner 10.0.8 up to DataMiner 10.3.0 [CU13]/10.4.0 [CU1]/10.4.4, when you apply a single query data feed, the query itself is listed as data.
 If you use this dropdown feed component as a data feed, the entry will be listed as *Queries* in the *Data* pane.

 1. Optionally, fine-tune the component layout.
 In the *Component* > *Layout* tab, the following options are available: